kdowbecki/kdowbecki.github.io/_posts/2021-05-29-Optimizing-computational-algorithms.md

 ```

 At first glance we immediately notice that in the above code variable `k` is added repeatedly.
 Perhaps we could
-remember the `counter` value from the previous loop iteration?
+remember the `counter` variable value from the previous loop iteration?
 Perhaps we could create another variable...
-Here we
-should take a step back.
+Here we should take a step back.

-We should notice that the above code is just a mathematical equation.
+We should notice that the code can be represented as a mathematical equation.
 Let's write it down:

 $$
 counter = \sum\limits_{k = 0}^{b-1} \sum\limits_{a = k}^{b-1} k